Get a free, no obligation personal loan quote with rates as low as 9.90%

 Can I deduct childcare expenses?

-You can only deduct childcare expenses if you’re the parent who has the lower net income (including zero income) or who is the sole person supporting a child under 16.
+You can only deduct childcare expenses if you’re the parent with the lower net income (including zero income), or are the sole person supporting a child under 16.
 If so, you can deduct payments toward nursery schools, day camps, and other caregivers.
 More conditions could apply if you fell into these categories prior to those deductions:

 • You or your spouse went to school